yazi-rs/yazi-rs.github.io/docs/resources.md

 :::warning
 The plugin system is still in the early stage, and most of the plugins below only guarantee compatibility with the latest main branch of Yazi!

-Please make sure that both your Yazi and plugins are on the latest main branch to ensure proper functionality!
+Please make sure that both your Yazi and plugins are on the `HEAD` to ensure proper functionality!
 :::

 ## 🖼️ Previewers